P-py/P-py/README.md

 *[EN]*

-👋 Hi, I’m Pedro Salviano Santos, a 15 years old guy who likes everything about science🔬, specially physics🛰 and astronomy🌌, and technology.
-I speak English, Portuguese(BR) and a little bit of Spanish and German.
+👋 Hi, I’m Pedro Salviano Santos from Brazil, a 15 years old guy who likes everything about science🔬, specially physics🛰 and astronomy🌌, and technology.
+I speak  Portuguese(BR) as my mothertongue, English, a little bit of Spanish and German.

+*THE MAJORITY OF MY PROJECTS ARE MADE AND DOCUMENTED IN ENGLISH, JUST SOME OF THEM ARE IN BOTH VERSIONS (PT-BR and EN) OR JUST IN PT-BR

 👀 I’m interested in 🦾machine learning, web development🌐, data science📊, python🐍, JS🖥️, HTML🖥️, CSS🖥️, rasberry pi, arduino, hacking, astronomy, physics and all kinds off science.